 What are Heat Zones?

 Most gardeners are familiar with the U.S. Department of Agriculture's Plant Hardiness Zone Map.
-By using the map to find the zone in which you live, you will be able to determine what plants will "winter over" in your garden and survive for many years.
-That map was first published in 1960 and updated in 1990.
+By using the map to find the zone in which you live, you will be able to determine which plants will "winter over" in your garden and survive for many years.
+The USDA map was first published in 1960, then updated in 1990 and 2012.
 Today nearly all American references books, nursery catalogs, and gardening magazines describe plants using USDA Zones.

 But cold isn't the only factor determining whether our plants will survive and thrive.
 Particularly during seasons of drought, we are all aware of the impact that heat has on our plants.
 Based on numerous studies, the consensus of scientists is that our planet's climate is warming because of changes in its atmosphere